het-weblokaal/theme-wbl/README.md

 # Developer notes

+## Color naming
+For colors we choose to use the following naming structure:

+- primary
+- secondary
+- tertiary
+- neutral

+The reason for this is that the naming is exposed to the HTML through classes like `has-primary-color` and `has-secondary-background-color`.
+When we change the colors we don't want to change the classnames which are saved to the database.

+To add subtilities to the colors we can use a palette (from light to dark):

+- primary-50
+- primary-100
+- primary-200
+- primary-300
+- primary-400
+- primary-500
+- primary-600
+- primary-700
+- primary-800
+- primary-900

 ## Remarkable remarks

 - **Fix editor block layout**: There is a max-width of 840px added to .wp-block in the editor.
 We disable this through an inline script in assets.php.
 We can't use editor-style.css because this adds to much specificity.
 Note: could this 840 be linked to the magical 'content-width'?